Handbook-Enterprises/Article-Enricher/data/article_dd34818a_enriched.md

 ## Economics and policy

-BloombergNEF estimates the levelised cost of CO₂ capture at \$54–123 t⁻¹ today, but recent U.S. Inflation Reduction Act tax credits (45Q) pay up to \$85 t⁻¹ for storage in saline formations.
+BloombergNEF estimates the levelised cost of CO₂ capture at $54–123 t⁻¹ today, but recent U.S. Inflation Reduction Act tax credits (45Q) pay up to $85 t⁻¹ for storage in saline formations.
 Similar incentives exist in Canada, the U.K., and Japan.

 ## Outlook

 Meeting the IEA’s Sustainable Development Scenario requires scaling CCS capacity from today’s 52 Mt yr⁻¹ to 1.7 Gt yr⁻¹ by 2040.
 While critics argue CCS prolongs the life of fossil fuels, the consensus among climate modellers is clear: without large‑scale carbon capture, the cost of achieving net‑zero could rise by 70 %.

 CCS is not a silver bullet, but in sectors where process emissions are unavoidable—cement, steel, fertiliser—it may be the only viable route to deep decarbonisation.

+---

+*Read more about [CCS projects](https://www.sciencedirect.com/science/article/abs/pii/S0264817224003143) and [carbon storage methods](https://www.researchgate.net/publication/371462685_Opportunities_and_challenges_in_CO2_geologic_utilization_and_storage).*